AndyMark/AMCrosslink-Java/README.txt

 	Now you should be able to add "import com.andymark.crosslink.SimpleCrosslinkRobot;" to your MainActivity.java file and start talking to the Crosslink system.
+The ip in this library is set to 10.10.0.121.